Using Healthcare Translation Services: 5 Tips for Facilities

 While third-party companies will handle most of the translation work, you may also need to hire internal staff to supplement these language services.
 For example, an in-house interpreter can be beneficial when patients need urgent clarification on medical forms.
 A bilingual healthcare provider can also help verify the accuracy of documents before they’re given to patients.

-Additionally, your bedside staff should be trained on how to place translation requests as needed.
-If their patients are having trouble understanding documents, they should know who to contact or how to get in touch with the translation department for further assistance.
+Additionally, your bedside staff should be trained on healthcare translation standards and protocols, like when and how to make medical translation requests.
+If patients are having trouble understanding documents, clinical staff should also know who to contact or how to get in touch with the translation department for further assistance.

 Discover More Ways to Build an Inclusive Environment